MatthiasWM/newt_dongle/Firmware/PiPico/README.md

 microseconds.
 In the current implementation, I measured a maximum of 13 microseconds in the CDC endpoint and 15 usec in the entire wheel.

-Not however that writing to stdout messes this up tremendously and makes the dongle lose data.
+Note however that writing to stdout messes this up tremendously and makes the dongle lose data.

 Talking about lost data.
 Even with HSKI and HSKO implemented, we still run out